 Understand Business Goals

-Setting the right business goals will inform how you approach the other elements of your customer relationship management strategy.
+Setting the right business goals will inform how you approach the other elements of your customer relationship and account management strategy.
 Doing this will set you apart from the majority of your competitors as more than 80% of small business owners, according to Staples’ National Small Business Survey, don’t even monitor their goal setting.

 The following are high-level examples of business goals: